FizaTM/harus_tidy/CodeBook.md

 ## Independent tidy dataset
-From the final tidy data set, we create a second, independent tidy data set with the average of each variable for each activity and each subject.
+From the final tidy data set, we create a second, independent tidy data set with the average of each variable for each activity and each subject:
 [tidy.txt](https://github.com/rogerfischer/harus_tidy/blob/master/tidy.txt)

 More information is available in the [ReadMe](https://github.com/rogerfischer/harus_tidy/blob/master/README.md).